 From Angels Camp travel east on Hwy.
 4. Approximately 2 miles after the Calaveras Ranger Station in Hathaway Pines turn left onto Avery Sheep Ranch Road.
 Follow Avery Sheep Ranch approximately 2 miles until you see a dirt parking area on your right hand side.
 You can park here, or to shorten your hike you can follow the fire road for a quarter mile and park at a designated area further up the road.

 ART Trailhead: Cedar Center

-Located right out of this Arnold shopping center, the Cedar Center trailhead is the easiest to find and the fastest access to the San Antonio Falls.
+The Cedar Center trailhead is the easiest to find and the fastest access to the San Antonio Falls.

 Arnold Rim Trail: The Highlights

 The ART features some of the area’s best hiking, trail running, mountain biking and horseback riding.
 When you set out to explore you’ll climb to incredible vistas, descend into canyons to pass over streams, discover unusual rock formations, wander through old growth forests and probably stumble upon a variety of wildlife too (yes, there are bears in the area!).
 Best for day hikes, most people set out to find the hidden waterfall and/or the best views…